felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 1. Log in to your HubRise back office.
 1. In the left navigation pane, select **Connections**.
-1. On the connections page, in the Mailchimp section, select the **Actions** drop-down.
+1. On the connections page, in the Mailchimp section, select **Open**.
-1. Select **Logs**.
+1. A new window will open with the latest activity on the Mailchimp connection.
+1. In the activity window you will be able to click on any of the latest activities.
-1. Here you will be able to see the logs of the activities.
+1. When clicked, you will be able to see the date and time of the activity, the direction of the data transfer and the status.
-1. Clicking on the activity opens a drop-down with both the **Request** and **Response** logs of the activity.
+1. Clicking on the activity again, will open more details of the activity, where you can establish whether the transfer was successful.
+1. A status of OK, or status code of 200, indicates that the transfer was successful.

 The information contained in the **Request** and **Response** logs are in JSON format.
 For more information on reading and understanding JSON documents, you can look at the [HubRise Documentation](/docs/hubrise-logs) on logs.